 The process of creating any piano transcription is completely unique each and every time.
 I very much enjoy this unpredictability, and love when a spontaneous idea comes into my mind and yields an absolutely new and fresh vision of the music with which I am working.

 I am the author of more than 30 concert arrangements and transcriptions.
-My works have been performed by Boris Berezovsky, Alexander Ghindin, Nikita Mndoyants, Tomoharu Ushida, the Messiaen-Quartet, the Moscow State Chamber Choir, the Moscow Philharmonic Orchestra, the Moscow State Symphony Orchestra, and by many other musicians and collectives.
-I am really proud that these pieces are very demanding and regurarly performed at prestigeous concert venues.
+My works have been performed by Boris Berezovsky, Alexander Ghindin, Nikita Mndoyants, the Moscow State Chamber Choir, the Moscow Philharmonic Orchestra, and by many other musicians and collectives.
+I am really proud that these pieces are in demand and regularly performed at prestigious concert venues.